-While groin injuries are more common in sports like soccer, which requires frequent, sudden movements, runners are also susceptible to groin pain due to a number of reasons, including overuse and improper training.
+While groin injuries are more common in sports like soccer, which requires frequent, sudden movements, runners are also susceptible to groin pain.
+Common causes include overuse, improper training and high intensity sprints without good form.

 Groin pain can present both while running and after running.
 It occurs in all levels of runners, from beginners to elite athletes.
 And I know you want to run through pain because runners are tough and maybe it will go away…don’t.

 The good news is that groin injuries in runners are typically minor and with the proper care and recovery, you can be back on the road in no time.

 Left untreated, however, you’re heading for a bigger issue and a much longer recovery.